Meet the Board of Directors

 I became a T/O in 2009 because I believe so strongly in the mission of TDInc.
 I love encouraging others to participate in pet therapy and I love education!
-It does not matter if it is the history of animal assisted activities, dog safety, or how to be a good pet owner.
-I love to talk about it because it gives me the opportunity to share my passions and grow in my own education.
+It does not matter if the subject is the history of animal assisted activities, dog safety or how to be a good pet owner; I love to talk about it because it gives me the opportunity to share my passions and grow in my own education.

-I thoroughly enjoy every aspect of pet therapy and look forward to serving on the board.
+I thoroughly enjoy every aspect of pet therapy and look forward to continuing to serve on the board.